Việt Nam at 80 – Rising as one of Southeast Asia’s economic powerhouse

-In a recent interview with the Vietnam News Agency's resident reporters in Sydney on the threshold of the 80th National Day (September 2), Thayer, a renowned Việt Nam specialist, highlighted the country’s robust economic growth since “Đổi Mới” (renewal).
+In a recent interview with the Vietnam News Agency on the threshold of the 80th National Day (September 2), Thayer, a renowned Việt Nam specialist, highlighted the country’s robust economic growth since “Đổi mới” (renewal).

 The professor said Việt Nam could deliver on its goals if it pays greater attention to leveraging foreign investment and export activities – two of the economy’s key growth drivers.